An Abbreviated Selection of Russ's Successful Trial Verdicts Through the Years

 Russ Schenewerk, Partner

 The firm's founder, Russell ("Russ") Schenewerk was born and raised in the great State of Missouri and is a private practice attorney with offices in Branson, Missouri.
-He concentrates his practice in the areas of real estate (including contracts, construction defect litigation, condominium law, timeshare law, and landlord/tenant law), collections, business/commercial litigation and commercial/industrial property tax appeals.
+He concentrates his practice in the areas of real estate (including contracts, construction defect litigation, condominium law, timeshare – consumer fraud law, and landlord/tenant law), collections, business/commercial litigation and commercial/industrial property tax appeals.
 He is licensed in Missouri, Arkansas, and in the United States District Court for the Western District of Missouri.
-On January 8, 2015, Russ was appointed as the 38th Circuit Municipal Judge for the City of Hollister, Missouri.
+On January 8, 2015, Russ was appointed as the 46th Circuit Municipal Judge for the City of Hollister, Missouri where he served three two-year terms for a total of six years on the bench until 2021 and received

 J.D., St. Louis University School of Law